-Remember that if the step change in mV/V is greater than the value set in FFLV then New Filter Output value = New Input Value.
-And the internal working value of FFST is reset to 1, being incremented each update set by RATE until it reaches the user set value of FFST.
+Remember: if the step change in mV/V is greater than the value set in FFLV then:

+New Filter Output value = New Input Value i.e. the output jumps to the new input value and the internal working value of FFST is reset to 1.
+This is then incremented each update (set by RATE) until it reaches the user set value of FFST.